End-to-End Training of Multi-Document Reader and Retriever for Open-Domain Question Answering: Introduction

 We evaluate our proposed method by experimenting on three commonly used OpenQA datasets: Natural Questions, TriviaQA, and WebQuestions (\S\ref{sec:exp-setup}). \emdr{} achieves new state-of-the-art results for models of comparable size on all datasets, outperforming recent approaches by 2-3 absolute exact match points.
 We also show that \emdr{} is robust to retriever initialization.
 It achieves high accuracy with unsupervised initialization, suggesting that supervised training of the retriever may not be an essential component of the training process as suggested in prior work~\citep{karpukhin2020dense}.

-In summary, our contributions are as follows: (i) we present an end-to-end training method (\emdr{}) for retrieval-augmented question-answering systems; (ii) we demonstrate that \emdr{} outperforms other existing approaches of comparable size without any kind of supervision on the latent variables; (iii) we provide ablation studies to provide a better understanding of the contributions of different components of our proposed method; and (iv) we will release our code and checkpoints to facilitate future work and for reproducibility.
+In summary, our contributions are as follows: (i) we present an end-to-end training method (\emdr{}) for retrieval-augmented question-answering systems; (ii) we demonstrate that \emdr{} outperforms other existing approaches of comparable size without any kind of supervision on the latent variables; (iii) we provide ablation studies for a better understanding of the contributions of different components of our proposed method; and (iv) we release our code and checkpoints to facilitate future work and for reproducibility.\footnote{Our code is available at: \url{https://github.com/DevSinghSachan/emdr2}}

 \emdr{} is a framework that can be used to train retrieval-augmented text generation models for any task.
-We also believe that our estimation technique in \emdr{} is useful for learning similar latent variable models in other domains.
+We believe that our estimation technique in \emdr{} is also useful for learning similar latent variable models in other domains.